mkobuolys/kazlauskas-dev/blog/2019-10-23-flutter-design-patterns-2-adapter/index.md

 ![But they're incompatible](./img/incompatible.gif)

 **Adapter** is a **structural** design pattern, also known as **wrapper**.
-It is one of the most common and most useful design patterns available to us as software developers.
+It is one of the most common and useful design patterns available to us as software developers.
 The intention of this design pattern is described in the [GoF book](https://en.wikipedia.org/wiki/Design_Patterns):

 > _Convert the interface of a class into another interface clients expect.
 Adapter lets classes work together that couldn’t otherwise because of incompatible interfaces._

-Let’s say you want to use some kind of a third-party library that has the functionality you need.
+Let’s say you want to use some kind of third-party library that has the functionality you need.
 Also, you have a class that needs to utilize a particular interface, but interfaces between your code and the library are incompatible.
 In this case, you can use the library’s code by creating an adapter class that “sits” between your code and the code you want to use from that library.
 Moreover, the pattern is useful when you want to ensure that some particular piece of code in your software could be reused by wrapping it with an adapter and exposing an interface to it.
 This lets the future implementations in your code depend on Adapter interfaces, rather than concrete classes directly.
 Sounds good already?
 Well, let’s move to the analysis to understand how this pattern works and how it could be implemented.

 ## Analysis